stephanmantler/hermod/README.md

 ## Installation

 Prepare an email account to be used as the 'maildrop'.
+Create a new reddit account, or use your own depending on your needs.
+[Create a new 'script' app](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example) and note the client ID an client secret that are shown afterwards; you'll need to enter those and your reddit username & password in the configuration (copy `conf.py.template` to `conf.py` and edit accordingly).

 Hermod has been tested with dovecot IMAP servers; in theory any other IMAP server should work.

-You'll want to configure `conf.py` (see `conf.py.template` for details).
-Then, to run:
+Then, to install prerequisites and run:

+	# install dependencies
     pip3 install imapclient praw

+    # run
     python3 ./hermod.py